cgomesu/youtube4tvh/README.md

 # READ THIS
 ## June 11th, 2021
-I'm no longer maintaining this repo and do not know if the **youtube4tvh** toll still works or not.
+I'm no longer maintaining this repo and do not know if the **youtube4tvh** tool still works.
 For this reason, I'm now archiving the repo.
 See the note below for a reference to the latest guide.

 ## January 21st, 2021
 The tutorial related to this program **has been deprecated**.
 There's a **new tutorial** about the integration between Tvheadend and Streamlink--called **[TVHlink: Livestreams as IPTV channels with TVHeadend and Streamlink](https://cgomesu.com/blog/Tvhlink/)**--that greatly simplified the integration.
 More specifically, the **youtube4tvh** tool is no longer required to manage `m3u` playlists of Youtube livestreams.
 However, this tool still works just fine, so I won't archive this repo just yet.